JakeKViti/goals/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This project is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct

-Everyone interacting in the TopTenAnime project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://www.contributor-covenant.org/).
+Everyone interacting in the Goals project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://www.contributor-covenant.org/).